Christopher Tadgell: Selected publications

 Blunt, Anthony, ed., Christopher Tadgell, and Alastair Lang.
 Baroque and Rococo Architecture and Decoration.
 London: Elek, 1978.

 Tadgell, Christopher.
 Antiquity: Origins, Classicism and the New Rome.
 Abingdon; New York: Routledge, 2007.

 Tadgell, Christopher.
 Hellenic Classicism: The Ordering of Form in the Ancient Greek World.
 London: Ellipsis, 1998.

 Tadgell, Christopher.
 Imperial Form: From Achaemenid Iran to Augustan Rome.
 London: Ellipsis, 1998.

 Tadgell, Christopher.
 Imperial Space: Rome, Constantinople and the Early Church.
 London: Ellipsis, 1998.

 Tadgell, Christopher.
 Islam: From Medina to the Magreb and from the Indies to Istanbul.
 Abingdon: Routledge, 2008.

 Tadgell, Christopher.
 Japan: The Informal Contained.
 London: Ellipsis, 2000.

 Tadgell, Christopher.
 The East: Buddhists, Hindus and the Sons of Heaven.
 Abingdon: Routledge, 2008.

 Tadgell, Christopher.
 The History of Architecture in India: From the Dawn of Civilization to the End of the Raj.
 London: Phaidon, 2002.

 Tadgell, Christopher.
 The Louvre and Versailles: The Evolution of the Proto-typical Palace in the Age of Absolutism.
 Abingdon; New York: Routledge, 2020.

 Tadgell, Christopher.
 The West: From the Advent of Christendom to the Eve of Reformation.
 Abingdon: Routledge, 2009.

 Tadgell, Christopher.
 Reformations: From High Renaissance to Mannerism in the New West of Religious Contention and Colonial Expansion.
 Abingdon; New York: Routledge, 2012.

 Tadgell, Christopher, Rita Sharma and Vijay Sharma.The Forts of India.
 London: Collins, 1986.

 Personal life

 Tadgell was born in Sydney, Australia on 15 March 1939.
-He is married to Lady Ann Juliet Dorothea Maud Tadgell (née Wentworth-Fitzwilliam).
+He is married to Lady Juliet Tadgell (née Wentworth-Fitzwilliam).
 They live on Bourne Park estate in Kent.